HM3 Whittemore; 2nd MLG Warrior of the Week

 |Downloads:

-This work, HM3 Whittemore; 2nd MLG Warrior of the Week [Image 3 of 3], by Cpl Jessica Mazzamuto, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, HM3 Whittemore; 2nd MLG Warrior of the Week, by Cpl Jessica Mazzamuto, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.